Anything In Anything: Mobility

-Using AYIYA to provide IPv6 for a host is in effect already providing mobility for that end point as it can use its IPv6 address regardless of geographic location.
+Using AYIYA to provide IPv6 for a host already provides mobility for that endpoint as it can use its IPv6 address regardless of geographic location.

 Packet format

-For IPv6 over IPv4-UDP operation, as in the most common use scenario, the identity is the IPv6 Address of the endpoint (16 bytes) and the signature is an SHA1 hash (20 bytes).
+For IPv6 over IPv4-UDP operation, the most common use scenario, the identity is the IPv6 Address of the endpoint (16 bytes) and the signature is an SHA1 hash (20 bytes).
 The header has a total of 8 + 16 + 20 = 44 bytes.
-Encapsulated in UDP and IPv4 the tunnel overhead is 44 + 8 + 20 = 72 bytes.
+Encapsulated in UDP and IPv4, the tunnel overhead is 44 + 8 + 20 = 72 bytes.
 Over Ethernet this allows an MTU of 1428 bytes.

 Implementations

 The AYIYA protocol has been implemented in AICCU.